How To Secure Laravel API Authentication with Sanctum - Security Guide

 })->create();

-• CORS
+• CORS Configuration

 php artisan config:publish cors

-Update the config/cors.php file to allow credentials.
+Update config/cors.php to allow credentials:

 'supports_credentials' => true,

-• Set Expired Token
+• Token Expiration Settings

 'expiration' => 60 //1 hour